wultra/powerauth-server/docs/PowerAuth-Server-1.9.0.md

 - [Oracle script](./sql/oracle/migration_1.8.0_1.9.0.sql)
 - [MSSQL script](./sql/mssql/migration_1.8.0_1.9.0.sql)

+### Added pa_temporary_key Table

+To facilitate a new feature of temporary keys, we added a new `pa_temporary_key` table to store the key pairs.

 ### Add encryption_mode Column

 A new column `encryption_mode` has been added to the `pa_application_config` table to enable encryption of configuration values.

+## REST API Changes

+### Added Services for Temporary Keys

+The API now publishes new endpoints related to the temporary key management:

+- `POST /rest/v3/keystore/create` - Creates a new temporary key pair
+- `POST /rest/v3/keystore/remove` - Removes a temporary key pair